misspent/Youtube-Recommended-Remover/README.md

 <h1 align="center"> 📌 Introduction</h1>

 This is a Tampermonkey/Greasemonkey script.
-When enabled, hover over a YouTube video's thumbnail (the image icon of the video) with your mouse while hoding down assigned key.
+When enabled, hover over a YouTube video's thumbnail (the image icon of the video) with your mouse while holding down assigned key.

 ![](https://raw.githubusercontent.com/0x7FFFFFFFFFFFFFFF/I_am_not_interested_in_this_youtube_video/main/youtube.gif)

 <h1 align="center"> 📜 Keybinds </h1>

 `Shift key` = "Not interested" & "Recommend less like this"
-`Ctrl key` = "Don't recommend this channel"
+`Alt key` = "Don't recommend this channel"

 <h1 align="center"> ⭐ Update </h1>